 The key to mixing a beermosa is to select a well-suited craft beer.
 The more flavorful it is, the better.
 A great beermosa appeals to all the senses and at its core is a flavorful, fruity ale.

 With a few exceptions, ales, rather than lagers are typically used to make mimosas with beer.

 The reason is that lagers are fermented by clean, top fermenting yeast strains which do not add fruity esters.
 The opposite is true of ales – many styles among them, especially Belgian ales and both German and Belgian wheat ales are fermented by yeast strains that contribute wonderful fruit aromas.

-Additionally, fruit conditioning is much more commonly done with ales, so when you are selecting a fruity beer the overwhelming majority of your options will be ales.
+Additionally, fruit conditioning is much more common with ales, so when you are selecting a fruity beer the overwhelming majority of your options will be ales.